-- The Chinese are very devoted to cooked and hot food.
+2) The Chinese are very devoted to cooked and hot food.
 The discovery of how to use fire for cooking marked the end of Chinese people eating uncooked food.
 Fire was originally used to bake and roast food, but by the period of the Yellow Emperor, people had begun to learn how to cook by steaming and boiling.

-- Chinese people have always been partial to dining together.
+1) Chinese people have always been partial to dining together.
 Excavations have revealed that kitchens were an important part of ancient houses and that people sat and ate together.
 Even today, mealtimes are an occasion for the whole family to come together and share food.
 Dining together is considered an essential part of a happy family reunion.